 Griffin Hospital is helping

-individuals make the change for a healthier life this summer with its Wellness for Life program.
+individuals make the change for a healthier life this fall with its Wellness for Life program.

 Wellness for Life is a 12-week,

 evidence-based lifestyle change program that helps prevent and treat many

 chronic diseases.
 According to a report by the US Department of Health and

 Human Services, 80 percent of chronic diseases, like obesity, diabetes,

 hypertension, and high cholesterol, can be prevented with better lifestyle